 WHO: Country Mill Farms owner Steve Tennes, Alliance Defending Freedom attorneys

-WHAT: Available for media interviews regarding summary judgment hearing in Country Mill Farms v.
+WHAT: Available for media interviews following trial in Country Mill Farms v.
 City of East Lansing

 # # # | Ref.
 57650